How to Keep Frogs Out of Your Pool

 Tallgrass can attract frogs, as they like to hide and rest in overgrown grass and weeds.
 Mowing your lawn frequently can help prevent frogs from appearing in your yard in the first place.

 As well as mowing your lawn, keeping up with the weeds and general care of your yard can help deter frogs.
 However, it is not necessarily harmful to have frogs in your yard as long as they are not in your pool.
-Frogs can help control garden pests, as they are avid hunters of insects.
+Frogs can help control garden pests, as they are avid insect hunters.

 Get My Free Pool Care Checklist